data-for-change/anyway/README.md

 platform specific tutorials.
 Developing by using a [virtual environment](https://www.youtube.com/watch?v=N5vscPTWKOk) is highly recommended.

+### Choosing a Python Version
+The project is currently transitioning to Python 3.
+Both Python 2 and 3 are supported at the moment, and the code is tested in Travis against both versions.
+If you are setting a new environment, it is recommended that you choose Python 3 for future compatibility.
+The instructions below are relevant for Python 2.

 ### Ubuntu
 1. `sudo apt-get install python2-pip python2-dev libpq-dev rabbitmq-server`
 1. `systemctl enable --now rabbitmq-server`